 After receiving degrees in Sociology and Conflict Resolution from Universities of Amsterdam, Berlin and Damascus, Amanda worked for various NGO’s that are involved in peace-talks and intercultural dialogue.
 She combines her academic background and resourceful mind in her work as a trainer and consultant on creativity, design and conflict resolution.

-Albert Charara is completing his Master’s degree in Conflict Studies and Human Rights at Utrecht University.
-He also holds a Bachelor’s degree in Political Science and Public Management from the Autonomous University of Barcelona.
+Albert Charara holds a MA in Conflict Studies and Human Rights from Utrecht University and a Bachelor’s degree in Political Science and Public Management from the Autonomous University of Barcelona.
 He previously interned at the Barcelona Centre for International Affairs (CIDOB) and currently collaborates with the Centre for International Historical Studies (CEHI) of the University of Barcelona.

 Vlad Corbu holds a master’s degree (cum laude) in International Relations from the Amsterdam School of Social Sciences and bachelors diploma in Political Science from the National School of Political and Administrative Studies in Bucharest.
 He joined DAG in early 2011 and currently works as programme manager.
 He works on all aspects of DAG’s operations.

 Juan Garrigues has worked in international organisations, NGOs, international relations think tanks and government, including at the United Nations Department of Political Affairs, the Spanish Prime Minister’s office and ACTED Afghanistan, and has served as a consultant on mediation to the United Nations Department of Political Affairs and the European External Action Service (EEAS).
 His work at DAG is currently focused on facilitating talks with political actors and armed groups in Libya.
 He is also currently a Senior Research Fellow Associate at the Barcelona Center for International Affairs (CIDOB).

 Michelle Gehrig completed a Juris Doctor at the University of Melbourne and holds a BA in International Studies.
 She previously worked in Australia and Ghana as a paralegal in the area of police accountability and human rights.
 She was also involved in human rights research and advocacy at UNICEF Pacific and the Fiji Human Rights Commission.
 She works as a programme coordinator on all aspects of DAG’s work.